 German Potato Salad is a tasty variation for the non-mayonnaise eaters in your family.
 Tender red potatoes are dressed with a tangy bacon vinaigrette, then tossed with green onion and fresh parsley giving it a bright burst of flavor in each and every bite.

-German Potato Salad Makes the Perfect Side Dish
+Easy German Potato Salad Recipe Makes the Perfect Side Dish

 I'm certain the love of potato salad in some form is universal.
 While I make it year-round it's definitely on the grilling side dish menu during the warm Summer months for it's sheer deliciousness and versatility.
 Potato salad pairs incredibly well with hotdogs and hamburgers, barbecue, grilled steak, chicken or pork.
 Likewise, it goes well with braised meats and roast chicken or smoked meats and barbecue.
 When it comes to potato dishes, we all love a spud.

 I think German potato salad is quite scrumptious served warm, at room temperature or chilled.
-The fact that the dressing isn't mayonnaise based makes it a really terrific choice for outdoor events.
-While Southern style mayo based potato salad is my go-to, it's equally nice to go a different route occasionally to keep things fresh.
-There isn't a single variation of potato salad that I don't love, I'm an equal opportunity potato salad fan.
+The fact that the dressing isn’t mayonnaise based makes it a really terrific choice for outdoor events.
+While Southern style mayo based potato salad is my go-to, it’s equally nice to go a different route occasionally to keep things fresh.
+What is German Potato Salad?
+What sets this potato salad apart is its sweet and tangy bacon vinaigrette-like dressing.
+It’s a stellar side dish to make.

 Other potato salads you may like to try: